 Erma Lee’s Beauty School was located at 2331-33 E. 55th St. in the 1940s.
 It offered dormitory accommodations for out-of-town students.
 Additional information coming soon.

 Euclid Beach Park, located in Cleveland’s North Collinwood neighborhood along Lake Erie, was the city’s best-known amusement park for about seven decades.
-Throughout its history, it was also the site of many confrontations over its policy of segregation.
-Euclid Beach was segregated starting in 1895, its first season, denying African Americans use of the Dance […]
+Throughout its history, Euclid Beach was also the site of many confrontations over its policy of racial segregation.
+Euclid Beach was segregated starting in 1895, its first season, denying African Americans use of […]

 Like several other Metroparks in Cleveland’s east side suburbs, Euclid Creek Reservation was a favored site for Black picnics at least as far back as the 1940s.
 Additional information coming soon.